Noud63/real-estate-agent/README.md

 It is an E-Commerce Web App where you can buy luxury real estate in France.<br>
 I used React, Redux-Toolkit and Sass for the frontend part of the app, and for the back-end I used MongoDB, Express and Node.<br>
 There is a search function where you can filter data from an api request based on certain criteria.<br>
-You can register for a newsletter and with each item in the list of real-estates you can make an enquiry for more information about the estate.<br>
+You can register for a newsletter, and with each item in the list of real-estates you can make an enquiry for more information about the estate and the information will be sent to your email address.<br>
 A user can register and login.
 JSON Web Token is used for authentication and authorization.<br>
 The owner can login as an administrator and perform exclusive tasks like delete a registered user.<br>
 A user can update his profile when logged in.<br>